 Why choose a commuter bike?

-Obviously you can ride to work on any bike, and not having the ‘right’ bike should never be a barrier to cycling.
-However, when you're doing it day in day out it makes good sense to buy the best commuter bike that’s suited to your particular route.
+Obviously, you can ride to work on any bike – not having the ‘right bike’ should never be a barrier to cycling.
+However, when you're doing it day in day out it makes good sense to buy the commuter bike best suited to your particular route.

 What bikes are best for commuting?